Who we are and What we want

 Why Choose Sproutpeople?

-We want you to grow your own food - it’s fun and it’s liberating.
-We want to sell you seeds for the rest of your life - so we offer only the finest seeds available.
-We are committed to making your sprouting experience as perfect as possible, so in addition to the most extensive list of seeds anywhere (no foolin’) - we offer a wide range of sprouters and other tools, thorough growing instructions, recipes and complete “technical support”.
+Our company serves the Home Sprouter.
+We want you to grow your own food.
+It’s fun and it’s liberating!
+We are committed to making your sprouting experience as perfect as possible, so in addition to the most extensive list of seeds anywhere (no foolin’) we offer a wide range of sprouters and other tools, thorough growing instructions, recipes and complete “technical support”.

-Our goal is to provide the Home Sprouter with everything needed to grow the finest sprouts anywhere in the world.
-The seeds we sell you are the same seeds we sprout.
+Our goal is to provide the Home Sprouter with everything needed to grow the finest sprouts in the world.
+The seeds we sell you are the same seeds we sprout in our kitchen.

-Between 1993-2003, we grew over 200 TONS of sprouts (1,500 pounds of sprouts weekly at our peak in 1998) - by hand.
-Our seeds soaked in buckets and our sprouts (which we grew in trays and buckets we had specially prepared) were rinsed and drained over a sink, 2-3 times daily.
+Between 1993-2003, we were commercial growers.
+We grew over 200 TONS of sprouts (1,500 pounds of sprouts weekly at our peak in 1998) - by hand.
+Our seeds soaked in buckets and our sprouts (which we grew in big trays and buckets we had specially prepared) were rinsed and drained over a sink, 2-3 times daily.
+No machines were used.
+Just people power.
 Nowadays we grow on our kitchen counter in the same sprouters we sell - of course using the same seeds we sell.

-Because we grew so many sprouts for so long - and grow sprouts like you do - we are better able to understand and anticipate your needs.
+Because we grew so many sprouts for so long - and grow sprouts by hand like you do - we are better able to understand and anticipate your needs.

 Like we are fond of saying: